Mission to Moscow: Production

 While the storylines of both the book and movie are practically identical, the movie uses cinematic techniques and dialogue changes to overstate or change some controversial points in the book—changes that were made with Davies' approval.
 Although the first draft was written by Erskine Caldwell, the final screenplay adaptation of the book was by Howard Koch.
 Its musical score was by Max Steiner, its cinematography by Bert Glennon.
 The extensive montage sequences, which draw on footage from Soviet archives, were supervised by Don Siegel.
-The picture was produced and distributed by Warner Bros.
+The film was produced and distributed by Warner Bros.
+Pictures.
 Ambassador Davies appears and introduces the film as himself; he is then portrayed by Walter Huston.
 Ann Harding plays his wife Marjorie Davies, Gene Lockhart is Soviet foreign minister Vyacheslav Molotov, Henry Daniell his German counterpart Joachim von Ribbentrop, and Dudley Field Malone plays Winston Churchill.
 Most parts, bar those of Davies' family, are taken by character actors who look like the famous politicians they are representing.

 The film was the first pro-Soviet Hollywood film of its time and was followed by others, including Samuel Goldwyn's The North Star (1943), MGM's Song of Russia (1944), Three Russian Girls (1943), Columbia's The Boy from Stalingrad (1943) and Counter-Attack (1945).
 Roosevelt himself approved the creation of the film, even meeting with Davies several times (July, October, and November 1942 and March 1943) during the film's production to discuss its progress.

 As part of his contract with Warner Bros., Davies had absolute control over the script and could veto any dialogue not to his liking.

 Curtiz wanted Fredric March to play Joseph E. Davies, while Olivia de Havilland auditioned to play Marjorie Davies.
 Pat O'Brien was cast as a Catholic priest, while Irene Manning was cast as a Moscow Opera House singer.
 Both characters were cut from the final film.

 During production, Office of War Information officials reviewed screenplay revisions and prints of the film and commented on them.
 By reviewing the scripts and prints, OWI officials exercised authority over Mission to Moscow, ensuring that it promoted the "United Nations" theme.
 An administration official advised the film's producers to offer explanations for the Nazi-Soviet Pact and the Red Army's invasion of Finland.
 After reading the final script, in November 1942 the OWI expressed its hope that Mission to Moscow would "make one of the most remarkable pictures of this war" and "a very great contribution to the war information program".